 - these are defined by ICD10 codes as below:

-treatment combinations [comprising the Endocrine, Bone and soft tissue and Unknown cancer groups])
+group is presented, comprising the Endocrine, Bone and soft tissue and Unknown cancer groups.

 - data is available with breakdowns by demographic factors, namely: